 #3: NOT or EXCEPT Questions

-For these questions, you will need to select the answer choice that does NOT apply to the passage.
+For these SAT Lit questions, you'll need to select the answer choice that does not apply to the passage.
 "NOT" or "EXCEPT" will helpfully be capitalized, so you should be able to spot these fairly easily.
 Just remember to read carefully!

 The following words all describe the cloths of heaven EXCEPT: